rwarbelow/kwk-level-1-week-1-lectures/013_object_orientation_1.md

 ## Objectives

-- Teach the basics of object-oriented programming
-- Understand what a class is
-- Understand what an instance is
+Students will learn about the basics of object-oriented programming.
+This lesson will focus on highlighting the basics of both classes and instances, as well as distinguishing them.

 ## SWBATS

-+ RUBY/OOP - Identify the paradigm
++ RUBY/OOP - Identify the OOP paradigm
 + CLASS - Create a class
 + INSTANCE - Instantiate an instance